dapr/docs/concepts/actor/actor_overview.md

 ## Actor Lifetime

 Dapr actors are virtual, meaning that their lifetime is not tied to their in-memory representation.
 As a result, they do not need to be explicitly created or destroyed.
 The Dapr Actors runtime automatically activates an actor the first time it receives a request for that actor ID.
 If an actor is not used for a period of time, the Dapr Actors runtime garbage-collects the in-memory object.
 It will also maintain knowledge of the actor's existence should it need to be reactivated later.

-For more details, see Actor lifecycle and garbage collection.
+Invocation of actor methods and reminders reset the idle time, e.g. reminder firing will keep the actor active.
+Actor reminders fire whether an actor is active or inactive, if fired for inactive actor, it will activate the actor first.
+Actor timers do not reset the idle time, so timer firing will not keep the actor active.
+Timers only fire while the actor is active.

+The idle timeout and scan interval Dapr runtime uses to see if an actor can be garbage-collected is configurable.
+This information can be passed when Dapr runtime calls into the actor service to get supported actor types.

 This virtual actor lifetime abstraction carries some caveats as a result of the virtual actor model, and in fact the Dapr Actors implementation deviates at times from this model.